pp-monika/pp-monika/README.md

 - 👋 Hi, I’m Monika Phuengmak!
-- 🌱 I’m currently working on a project in C++ while re-learning Python and self-studying CSS.
+- 🌱 I’m currently working on a personal project to dig deeper into JavaScript and Django!
-- 💞️ I’m working on writing simple programs that helps me calculate how much items and resources I would need to craft an Epic item in the game that I am playing.
+- 💞️ My personal projects usually involves applications that will help me be more efficient with tracking my hobbies and activities.
 - 👀 I’m interested in writing fictional stories, reading books, playing volleyball, and transcribing music score.
 - 📫 How to reach me: monika.pphuengmak@gmail.com